 Q: Does that, perhaps, portend that the next downturn could be worse in terms of default?

 A: I would say it this way: I would say that it suggests that the next downturn may not be as mild as everyone has been saying, because I think the prevailing assumption is that housing is significantly under-built, and therefore, the next downturn is nothing to worry about.
 It’s going to be fine; it’s going to be super, super mild.
 It’s not going to a downturn of any consequence.
 What we’re basically saying is that, well, if one of the things that made the last downturn so bad was that you had the over-extension of credit, you have a little bit of over-extended credit here too.

 Q: You pointed out in a recent presentation that past recovery cycles for builders typically started by catering to the bottom of the market in terms of product.
-The current one started with building high-end, higher margin homes.
-Now you’ve got more public builders that are looking at building affordable, or entry-level first-time buyer-type product.
-You made the point that Wall Street’s reaction is going to interesting because Wall Street wants you to be better than what you were, and so builders are going to have to make a case for getting into this market.
+In contrast, the most recent recovery started with building high-end, higher margin homes.
+Now there are more public builders looking at building affordable or entry-level, first-time buyer-type product.
+You made the point that Wall Street’s reaction is going to be interesting because Wall Street wants you to be better than what you were, and so builders are going to have to make a case for getting into this market.
 Can you elaborate?

 A: When you move into more affordable price points, you generally make a lower margin.
 Not that you make fewer dollars, but you make a lower margin on top of that, generally.
 There’s a rule of thumb.
 Wall Street doesn’t like it when your margin is down year-to-year.
 Wall Street is all about improvement.